Umbrage-Studios/umbrageai-slack-bot/README.md

 Forked from #openai-slack-bot

-A Slack bot that uses LLMs to generate responses and images based on user prompts.
+A Slack bot that uses LLMs to generate responses based on user prompts.

 Inspired by [@kvzhuang](https://gist.github.com/kvzhuang).
 Original source code can be found [here](https://gist.github.com/kvzhuang/357b83499d3edcc099512d47a4a1b646).